mnot/I-D/for-the-users/draft.md

 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

+This does not mean that the IETF community has any specific insight into what is "good for end users"; as always, we will need to interact with the greater Internet community and apply our process to help us make decisions, deploy our protocols, and ultimately determine their success or failure.

+It does mean that when a proposed solution to a problem has a benefit to some other party at the expense of end users, we will find a different solution, or find another way to frame the problem.

-This does not mean that end users have ultimate priority; there may be cases where genuine technical need requires compromise.
+There may be cases where genuine technical need requires compromise.
 However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired goals.
 If they cannot be, these choices and reasoning SHOULD be carefully documented.

 For example, IPv6 {{RFC2460}} identifies each client with a unique address -- even though this provides a way to track end user activity and helps identify them -- because it is technically necessary to provide networking (and despite this, there are mechanisms like {{RFC4941}} to mitigate this effect, for those users who desire it).

-This also does not mean that the IETF community has any specific insight into what is "good for end users"; as before, we will need to interact with the greater Internet community and apply our process to help us make decisions, deploy our protocols, and ultimately determine their success or failure.

 Finally, this requirement only comes into force when an explicit conflict between the interests of end users and other relevant parties is explicitly encountered (e.g., by being brought up in the